Tilenbek06/Tilenbek06/README.md

 - 👋 Hi, I’m @Tilenbek06
-- 👀 I’m interested in  програмироваие .
+- 👀 I’m interested in programe.
-- 🌱 I’m currently learning на музыкальном колледж
+- 🌱 I’m currently learning in music kolej
-- 💞️ Пока начинающий програмист
 - 📫 How to reach me ...

 <!---